cerner/kaiju/README.md

 Kaiju is an online editor and allows for sharing workspaces between collaborators.
 By default all workspaces and projects can be view by any logged in user but only the author of a workspace can edit.
 If the author of workspace or project chooses they can create a collaboration link.
 This link is active for 24 hours and will add anyone who accesses the link as a collaborator on the project/workspace, giving them privileges to edit.

 The best way to give kaiju a try is by following our above docker instructions.
 You won't be able to leverage the sharing aspect since it's a local instance, but you'll be able to create projects and workspaces as well as generate the code and previews.
 A public instance will be coming out eventually.

-## Plugins

-Kaiju plugins provide server owners the ability to add additional project types to Kaiju.
-These plugins control the components available in the project, the code that is generated and the generated preview.

-See our [Plugin Guide](docs/kaiju_plugin_guide.md) for more details.

 ## History